reqT/reqT/docs/lab2.md

 ## Task 1: Create Quality Requirements

-* Create a placeholder node in the Tree pane with this entity `* Section: quality`.
+* Create a placeholder node in the Tree pane with this entity: `* Section: quality`

 * Add at least one quality requirements with the shape `Quality: someId1 has Spec: some good spec` that is relevant for your project with a specification using the *open target* style (see Lauesen, Chapter 6).
 What type of quality aspect are you specifying?